opendp/opendp/docs/source/index.rst

 Some of the applications of OpenDP in healthcare, government, and tech include:

+* The `UN High Commissioner for Refugees (UNHCR) <https://www.unhcr.org>`_ used OpenDP to explore the creation of `synthetic microdata for refugee populations <https://microdata.unhcr.org/index.php/synthetic-data>`_.
-* The `Swiss Federal Statistical Office <https://www.bfs.admin.ch/bfs/en/home.html>`_ used OpenDP to `release income statistics <https://www.bfs.admin.ch/bfs/en/home/dscc/blog/2024-02-opendp.html>`_ and has built `Lomas <https://github.com/dscc-admin-ch/lomas>`_, a platform for remote data science that integrates with OpenDP.
+* The `Swiss Federal Statistical Office <https://www.bfs.admin.ch/bfs/en/home.html>`_ used OpenDP to prototype tools to `release income statistics <https://www.bfs.admin.ch/bfs/en/home/dscc/blog/2024-02-opendp.html>`_ and has built `Lomas <https://github.com/dscc-admin-ch/lomas>`_, a platform for remote data science that integrates with OpenDP.
 * `Oblivious <https://www.oblivious.com>`_ used OpenDP for major U.N. and telecom pilot projects as part of their `Antigranular <https://docs.antigranular.com/private-python/packages/opendp/>`_ data privacy platform.
 * `OpenMined <https://openmined.org>`_ used OpenDP as part of PySyft deployments with Microsoft and DailyMotion, with pilots at multiple national statistical organizations.
-* Researchers at `Microsoft <https://microsoft.com>`_ used OpenDP to construct a `United States Broadband Percentages Database <https://github.com/microsoft/USBroadbandUsagePercentages>`_ and to examine `The New Digital Divide <https://www.nber.org/papers/w32932>`_.
+* Researchers at `Microsoft <https://microsoft.com>`_ used OpenDP to construct a `United States Broadband Percentages Database <https://github.com/microsoft/USBroadbandUsagePercentages>`_.
+* Researchers at `Harvard Business School <https://www.hbs.edu/>`_ and `Microsoft <https://microsoft.com>`_ used OpenDP to create `a detailed atlas of internet usage in the US <https://www.nber.org/papers/w32932>`_ and found substantial disparities between urban and rural areas, and even within cities.
 * `LiveRamp <https://liveramp.com>`_ used OpenDP to `support COVID research <https://liveramp.com/developers/blog/two-liveramp-engineers-named-harvard-opendp-fellows/>`_.
 * Researchers with the `Christchurch Call Initiative on Algorithmic Outcomes <https://www.christchurchcall.org/christchurch-call-initiative-on-algorithmic-outcomes/>`_ used OpenDP to `audit recommender algorithms <https://www.christchurchcall.org/content/files/2024/11/Christchurch-Call-AI-Transparency-in-Practice-Report-October-2024-1.pdf>`_.